iWerewolf2/GoLangLearn/GoExtended/API/README.md

 This is file for myGolang Learning progress

-Create an API base on internet guides
+Create an API based on internet guides